innobead/kubepm/README.md

-# k8s-utils
+# KubePM

-A shell CLI to install useful packages, tools, and systems for Containers/Kuberentes development purpose.
+KubePM (Kubernetes Package Manager), a CLI to install useful packages, tools, and services for Kuberentes development purpose.

 Note: we are planning to run by OCI `container runtime` directly in near future to avoid `container runtime manager` dependency.